JarradBaker/CI_PP3_JCoin/README.md

 10. As a site owner, I want users to be able to send coins
 11. As a site owner, I want users to be able tocreate, delete, and login to wallets
 12. As a site owner, I want the users to be able to navigate the app easily
-13. As a site owner, I want the google sheet to be able to store all of the users data

 ## Technical Design
 ### Flowchart